 Read more: HyperX Alloy Elite 2 review

-Gaming keyboards are an essential purchase if you play on PC, but they can break the bank.
-That's why the Razer Cynosa V2 is a godsend.
-Although it's not the best gaming keyboard on offer, it still puts in a very respectable performance at an affordable price.
+Gaming keyboards are an essential purchase if you play on PC, but they can easily break the bank.
+In contrast to the Hunstman V2 Analog's hefty MSRP, however, the Razer Cynosa V2 is a budget-minded godsend.
+Although it's not the best gaming keyboard on paper, it still puts in a very respectable performance at an affordable price.

-As a 'membrane' device, this version of the Cynosa is much quieter than the competition.
-That's because its keys are pressing down on a rubbery sheet, meaning you don't get the distracting typewriter 'clack' of mechanical decks.
+As a 'membrane' device, this version of the Cynosa is much quieter than the competition - a design feature that we particularly appreciated compared to the louder mechanical decks we're used to seeing.
+That's because its keys are pressing down on a rubbery sheet, meaning you don't get that distracting typewriter 'clack'.
 In other words, it's perfect in a busy household or at work where you don't want to cause too much noise.

 It's excellent under stress, too.
 More specifically, the speed and resistance of each key is spot on.
-Your fingers will fly across them in use, but they don't ever feel cheap.
-The smooth plastic keycaps are satisfying to type with, too.
+Our fingers were flying across them in use, but they never felt cheap - they're much lighter switches than those found in cheaper membrane keyboards, like the Roccat Magma featured elsewhere on this list, so we'd recommend if you're looking for twitch reflex actions without the price tag of a more expensive mechanical option.
+The smooth plastic keycaps were satisfying to type with, too.
 Considering the Cynosa V2's low cost, that's an impressive feat.

 Macro settings which allow you to program each key add further value, while a smaller footprint means you won't have trouble fitting it on your desk.
 Once there, it certainly looks the part; RGB lighting adds a pop of color to its sleek black shell.